robjkc/robjkc.github.io/README.md

 - Creation of an advanced catalog system used to search and display millions o fautomotive parts.

 **Independent iPhone Developer** @ RetainIt | Oct 2013 – Jan 2016
-- Designed and developed a successful iPhone application, RetainIt - Organize & Todo, featured several times in the top 100 productivity apps.
+- Designed and developed a successful iPhone application, RetainIt - Organize & Todo.
+- Featured several times in the top 100 productivity apps.

 **President/Lead Developer** @ Playfantasy.com | Nov 2001– Jan 2004
 - Design and development of a multi-user fantasy football website.